FC Desna Chernihiv: Stadium

 The team play in the Olympic sports training center "Chernihiv" (formerly Stadion Yuriya Gagarina).
 The Stadion Yuri Gagarin in Chernihiv was built in 1936 for 3,000 spectators in eastern portion of a city park (garden) that exists since 1804 and where previously was located residence of the Chernihiv Archbishops.
 During World War II, the Chernihiv Stadium was heavily damaged and in the 1950s was completely reconstructed, included stadium walls and two stands for 11,000 spectators.
 In 1961, it was named after the Russian Soviet cosmonaut Yuri Gagarin.
 On 25 May 1964, Gagarin in person attended the stadium.
 In the mid 1980s, the stadium capacity was increased to 14,000.
+The stadium was heavily damaged by Russian forces during the Siege of Chernihiv in 2022.

 Training centre

 Desna Chernihiv, train in the "Olympic sports training center" and sometime in Chernihiv Arena, which is belong of FC Chernihiv.
 Desna Chernihiv and the young brother team FC Chernihiv, want to build football fields and other sports infrastructure.
 Both plots are located in the ZAZ neighborhood near Kiltseva – Voloshkova – Kalinova – Dachna streets.
 The first has an area of 1.4794 hectares, its regulatory monetary value is ₴1,923,367.94.
 Based on the results of the bidding, the relevant agreement will be concluded by December 31, 2026.
-The area of the second plot is 3.9469 hectares, its normative monetary value is UAH 5,131,364.69.
+The area of the second plot is 3.9469 hectares, its normative monetary value is ₴5,131,364.69.
 The agreement will be valid until December 31, 2025.

 Youth, academy and reserves

 The club has few reserve teams, the main one is FC Desna-2 Chernihiv, which in 2008 entered the professional leagues for the first time.
 The team had been competing in the Chernihivska Oblast competition and prepared themselves in the fourth-level 2008 Ukrainian Football Amateur League.
 The club has, the Youth Sports School called Yunist Chernihiv, where produced players like Andriy Yarmolenko.
 The academy of Desna, produced also Illya Shevtsov, which become the top scorer for the Ukrainian Premier League Reserves in the season 2019–20.
-In 2021, the Desna football club is working on the creation of a children's football academy in Chernihiv.There is already a land plot for this and the club began the implementation of the long-standing idea and dream of our fans – the creation of a children's academy.
-At the site where the academy will be located, preliminary design work is currently underway.
-Then the adaptation of the project to the terrain with the construction work should begin in the spring 2021.
+In 2021, the club planned to create a children's academy.